ncuskey/silver-umbrella/README.md

 - VT insertion compatibility: `convertLTTerminalsToInsertions` now supports both `(text, tokens, issues)` and `(tokens, issues)` signatures and falls back to the previous WORD boundary when an explicit caret is absent.
 - No local heuristics at runtime: spelling/capitalization highlighting is based solely on GrammarBot edits.
 A banner appears if GrammarBot is unavailable.

-### Punctuation Groups (VT)
+### Punctuation Handling

-- Terminal suggestions from GrammarBot for sentence ends (only `.`, `!`, `?`) render as three pills: `^` (caret), the dot/exclamation/question, and the closing `^` caret.
-- Clicking any part of the trio toggles the whole group status; colors stay in sync.
+- Missing terminal punctuation is indicated by caret flags at boundaries.
+Carets are clickable and keyboard-accessible for overrides.
-- Commas and non‑sentence punctuation do not create VT groups and are ignored for CWS.
+- Commas and non‑sentence punctuation do not affect CWS.
-- End‑of‑paragraph behavior:
-  - A group is inserted for every paragraph that lacks terminal punctuation, including the final text block.
-  - The group is attached to the end of the paragraph (same line as the last word), never in the blank space.
-  - Empty paragraphs (consecutive newlines) are ignored; no spurious groups are created between paragraphs.
+- Paragraphs without terminal punctuation are still considered; end-of-text carets can be flagged.

 ### Capitalization Treatment